 C. Right to Receive Confidential Communications.
 You may request, and we will accommodate, any reasonable written request for you to receive your PHI by another means of communication or at an alternative location.

 D. Right to Revoke Your Authorization.
-You may revoke any other type of written authorization obtained by us in connection with your PHI and/or Highly Confidential Information, by delivering a written revocation statement to our Privacy Office.
+You may revoke Your Authorization, Your Marketing Authorization or any other type of written authorization obtained by us in connection with your PHI and/or Highly Confidential Information, by delivering a written revocation statement to our Privacy Office.
 The Privacy Office can give you more details about what must be included in your written revocation statement.

 E. Right to Inspect and Copy Your Health Information.
-You may request access to those portions of your medical record and billing records maintained by us as part of your Designated Records Set, in order to inspect and request copies of the records.
-We may decide to provide you with a copy of your records as a means by which to inspect them.
+You may request access to those portions of your medical record file and billing records maintained by us as part of your Designated Records Set, in order to inspect and request copies of the records.
 Under limited circumstances, we may deny you access to all or a portion of your records.
-If you desire access to your records, please obtain a record request form our Medical Records personnel or from the Privacy Office and then return the completed form back to them.
-If you request copies, we may charge you for each page as permitted under law.
+If you desire access to your records, please obtain a record request form from the Privacy Office and then return the completed form back to them.
+If you request copies, we may charge you for each page as permitted under Massachusetts law.
 We also may charge you for our postage costs, if you request that we mail the copies to you.

 F. Right to Amend Your Records.
 You have the right to request that we amend Protected Health Information maintained in your Designated Records Set.
 If you desire to amend your records, please obtain an Amendment Request Form from the Privacy Office and then return the completed form to the Privacy Officer.
 We will comply with your reasonable requests unless we believe that the information that would be amended is accurate and complete or that other special circumstances apply.